 $22-$32/mo

-Disclaimer: These figures are indicative estimates based on publicly available pricing as at March 2026.
-Actual premiums depend on your specific breed, age, location, chosen excess and co-payment level, and the provider.
-Premiums increase annually as your dog ages.
+Disclaimer: These figures are indicative estimates based on publicly available pricing as at April 2026.
+Actual premiums depend on your dog's specific breed, age, postcode, chosen excess and co-payment level, and the provider.
+Premiums generally increase each year as your dog ages.
+See ASIC MoneySmart for general guidance on comparing insurance products.

 Most Common Dog Insurance Claims in Australia